 Strategy is delivered through a range of projects and initiatives.
+These are the bridge between aspiration and execution – the chosen route from aspiration and reality.
 Thus, effective execution requires the identification, planning and prioritization of those specific projects and initiatives capable of delivering on the strategy.

 Strategy often has its head in the clouds, but strategic projects and initiatives bring it down to earth – they put its feet firmly on the ground – making it happen – making it real.

 A myriad of initiatives, programs and projects will likely flow from the strategic agenda.
 But not all initiatives can or should be progressed at this time.
 It is important to prioritize those initiatives that are most important to delivering the business outcomes that are required by the strategy.

 There must be a high level of confidence in the likelihood of success of any initiative that is to be backed.
 That means saying ‘no’ to some initiatives and ‘not now’ to others.
 Getting the timing right is a key factor.

 How well is the portfolio of projects & initiatives being managed?

 Across the organization there could be an unknown number of stand-alone projects and initiatives underway.
 However, a proliferation of projects creates the risk of un-coordinated action and the dissipation of resources.

 A key requirement is also to integrate individual or stand-alone projects and initiatives into a coherent program or portfolio, so that they can build upon and support each other.